staffle-zz/CP_Staffle/README.md

 These are some competative programming related files and codes (or piece of codes) which i found helpful or i think others will find helpful.

-Queries or Bug report is appreciated in the Issues or email me at amit.dwivedi.nit@gmail.com
+Queries or Bug reports are appreciated in the Issues or email me at amit.dwivedi.nit@gmail.com